osome-iu/Botometer101/README.md

 # Community Guidelines

 If you have questions about this project, please create issues.
-You are also welcome to fork the project, modifying the code, and creating pull requests.
+You are also welcome to fork the project, modify the code, and create pull requests.
 Please use clear and organized descriptions when creating issues and pull requests.

 # Cite the paper